AlC0da/B0XX-Controller/README.md

 6) Select the part and checkout

 You will be able to view the status of your order in "your profile" / Parts Manager / Order Parts / Parts Order History

+It will take about a week to arrive, you can continue on ordering the parts when the status of the order is "Complete"